 The wildfire danger rating in the Lac La Biche Forest Area is now VERY HIGH.

-There is currently one wildfire in the Lac La Biche Forest Area.
-This wildfire is under control, at 0.2 hectares in size.
+There are currently no wildfires in the Lac La Biche Forest Area.

 PROVINCIAL WILDFIRE UPDATE

-There are currently 20 wildfires in the Forest Protection Area of Alberta (FPA).
-Nine of these wildfires are being held and 11 are under control.
+There are currently 11 wildfires in the Forest Protection Area of Alberta (FPA).
+Two are out of control, one is being held, and eight of these wildfires are under control.